 Additionally, there are a great variety of surf shops, local and international restaurants, and hotels, either for those looking for more affordable prices as well as for those wishing to spend more luxurious vacations.

-Among the activities that can be done here there are surfing, swimming, deep sea fishing, ATV tours, bicycle rentals, horseback excursions, crocodile safari, national parks and reserves, boat and kayak excursions, white-water rafting, canopy tours and popular places for night life.
+Among the Costa Rica Tours that can be done here there are surfing, swimming, deep sea fishing, ATV tours, bicycle rentals, horseback excursions, crocodile safari, national parks and reserves, boat and kayak excursions, white-water rafting, canopy tours and popular places for night life.
 I assure you that you won’t be bored while spending your time in Jacó.

-In the surrounding areas, you will find another of the beaches near San José, Playa Herradura, at just 4.4 miles (7 km) north.
+In the surrounding areas, you will find other of the beaches located near San José, Playa Herradura, at just 4.4 miles (7 km) north.
 This beach provides a more tranquil and relaxed environment than Jacó.
-Just another great Costa Rican beach to enjoy with your family and friends.
+And it is another great Costa Rican beach to enjoy with your family and friends.